BLUF Meaning: How Military Writing Can Improve Your Content

 For those engaging in marketing, this can be seen as a negative, making it important to choose wisely when to utilize it.

-If you’re looking for a better way to write business emails and other precision content, then starting with the BLUF technique is definitely a good idea.
+If you’re looking for a better way to write business emails and other precision content, starting with the BLUF technique is a good idea.

-However, just be sure it is the right fit for your overall tone, audience, and information delivery first.
+Be sure it is the right fit for your overall tone, audience, and information delivery system first.

 Share